 The UTMA Option

-Parents who are turned off by regulations governing 529 and Coverdell account expenditures have another option.
-The Uniform Transfer Act (UTMA) has allowed for the creation of a savings account for minors, one without spending restrictions.
-The UTMA is a revised version of the previous Uniform Gift to Minors Act (UGMA) and has now been adopted by all but two states (South Carolina and Virginia continue to employ the UGMA).
+For parents who do not like the regulations of the 529 and Coverdell Account, check out another option called the Uniform Transfer to Minors Account.
+The UTMA is a savings account that does not have spending restrictions.
+The UTMA is a revised version of the Uniform Gift to Minors Act (UGMA) and has been adopted by every state except South Carolina and Virginia, who still employ the UGMA.

-The UTMA is a good alternative to having minors own stocks, bonds, or mutual funds—which they usually cannot.
-Through this account, gifts are passed down to minors who may legally take advantage of them once they reach maturation age (depending on state, this may range from 18 to 21).
+The UTMA is an alternative to having minors own stocks, bonds, or mutual funds.
+Through this account, money is left to minors who will have legal access to the funds once they reach maturation age.
+Maturation age ranges from 18-21 by state.
 In the meantime, the child’s custodian oversees the account.
-Because the money is a gift to the minor, the custodian may only use it to pay for the minor’s expenses.
-In contrast to the 529 and the Coverdell, such expenses are not restricted to educational expenditures—as long as they are of benefit to the child.
-Examples of acceptable expenditures include camping trips, tutoring, and a dance lessons.
-Expenses that are normally expected from a custodian, e.g., food, clothing, housing, and medical expenses, are not considered to be valid expenditures.
+During that time, the money can be used to pay for the child’s expenses.
+Unlike the 529 and the Coverdell, expenses are not restricted to educational expenditures.
+However, purchases must benefit the child.
+Acceptable expenses range from camping trips to dance lessons.
+Essentials such as food, clothing, housing, and medical expenses, are not acceptable.

-The money earned in a UTMA, unlike that deposited into a 529 or Coverdell, is taxable.
-However, there are still tax incentives that make the UTMA appealing.
-As long as the child does not have a large income, they may be charged little or no tax.
-The first $950 dollars earned each year is not taxed for kids up to 18 years of age.
-The next $950 is taxed at a child’s rate — which is generally lower than the tax rate of adults.
-When the yearly earnings exceed $1,900, the funds are taxed at adult rates.
-These tax incentives are not as good as those provided by the Coverdell and 529.
-On the bright side, the yearly $2,000 Coverdell contribution cap is not in place for the UTMA, which has unlimited growth potential.
+Cash in a UTMA account is taxable.
+However, there are small tax incentives.
+For example, the account has child tax rates.
+Since children have little to no income, there will be little to no tax.
+Also, the first $950 dollars earned each year is not taxed for children under 18.
+The next $950 has a child’s tax rate which is lower than adult rates.
+When the yearly earnings exceed $1,900 adult tax rates apply.
+These tax incentives are not as good as the incentives for the Coverdell and 529, however there is no contribution cap so the UTMA has unlimited growth potential.

-If one wants to save money for college and is unsatisfied by expenditure restrictions placed on 529 and Coverdell plans, the UTMA is a good option.
-One should keep in mind that all eggs need not be placed in one basket.
-A parent may set up a 529 or Coverdell account in their name while maintaining a separate UTMA account.
-Also, UTMA savings may be rolled over to a 529 account— although additional UTMA-like restrictions may govern that rollover.
-It is best to consider one’s priorities before committing to one savings account, or more.
+If you do not want spending restrictions like on 529 and Coverdell plans, the UTMA is a good option.
+Keep in mind that you can set up a 529 or Coverdell account in your name while having an UTMA in your child’s name.
+Also, UTMA savings can be rolled over to a 529 account with some restrictions.
+Remember to prioritize your options before committing to a savings strategy.

 Latest College & Financial Aid News